simonesilvestroni/firefox-reader-view/README.md

-# firefox-reader-view
+# Firefox Reader View custom CSS

-Custom CSS for the integrated reader view in Firefox
+Custom CSS for the integrated reader view in Firefox.